-Children at GUST Independent School are taught about how they can keep themselves and others safe, including online.
-To be effective, we present this information in an ageappropriate way.
+Children at GUST Independent School are taught about safeguarding and how they can keep themselves and others safe, including online.
+To be effective, we present this information in an age-appropriate way.
 We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.
+The school is fully committed to this as part of the delivery of a broad and balanced curriculum.